 The Oregon SSLRs were removed from the Regional ETR layer, to be consistent with the various ETR definitions (i.e. SSLRs vs RETRs vs LETRs).
 On-ramps and off-ramps were carefully evaluated.
-Connectivity of Regional ETRs to Oregon SSLRs was ensured.
+Practical connectivity of Regional ETRs to Oregon SSLRs was ensured, however, GIS network connectivity was not always established due to the complication of incorporating on- and off-ramps consistent with route naming conventions.